 Curiously, the Duchess also chose to debut two American designers – Texas-based Lela Rose and New York’s Tory Burch for two separate engagements.
 Both were well-received, particularly the white Lela Rose, which I was fairly agnostic on, not loving the peplum detailing around the waist:

 But while there were significant new pieces added into the mix (I haven’t done the math, but I think it’s from this tour more than any other from which Kate pulls re-wears), Kate also did a lot of recycling of former looks more so than any previous tour.
-One clear standout was yet another American designer, Diane von Furstenberg, whose label she had first worn publicly when visiting the United States three years before:
+One clear standout was yet another American designer, Diane von Furstenberg, whose label she had first publicly worn post-marriage when visiting the United States three years before:

 She also chose to close the tour in American designer Michael Kors, making the Oz/NZ trip (strangely) one of the densest collection of U.S. brands all at once.